oasis-tcs/openc2-jadn/jadn-v1.1.md

 a discriminated ([tagged](#taggedunion)) union where data instances contain a tag (FieldName or FieldId) indicating which FieldType from the Choice to evaluate.

-If the Choice has a logical combination option, data instances must match`anyOf` (OR), `allOf` (AND), or exactly `oneOf` (XOR) the FieldTypes in the Choice.
+If a Choice type has a [combine](#32112-combine) type option, data instances match a logical combination of types (`anyOf` (OR), `allOf` (AND), or exactly `oneOf` (XOR)) the field types in the Choice.
-This option is an untagged [union](#union): data instances do not contain a tag indicating which types apply; instead the Choice's FieldTypes are evaluated to determine which, if any, validate the data.
+The combine option specifies an untagged [union](#union): data instances do not contain a tag indicating which types apply; instead the Choice's FieldTypes are evaluated to determine which, if any, validate the data.
 The `anyOf` option performs short-circuit evaluation; the first FieldType to match, in field order, indicates the instance type.
 The `allOf` and `oneOf` options always perform the evaluation against all FieldTypes.

 ##### 3.2.2.2.1 Tagged Union
-The Choice type represents a [Discriminated Union](#union), a data structure that could take on several different, but fixed, types.
-By default a Choice is a Map with exactly one key-value pair, where the key determines the value type.
-But if the *tagid* option is present on a Choice field in an Array or Record container, it indicates that a separate Tag field within that container determines the value type.
+The Choice type without a combine option represents a [discriminated union](#union), a Map with exactly one tag:type pair where the tag indicates the value type.
+By default the tag is included in the instance value.
+But if the *tagid* option is present on a Choice field in an Array or Record container, a separate field within that container contains the tag separagely from the instance value.

 * The Tag field MUST be an Enumerated type derived from the Choice.
 It MAY contain a subset of fields from the Choice.